Marine Sea Turtle Project

 First donation made to Cairns Turtle Rehabilitation Centre

-The Australian Wildlife Society recently donated the funds to purchase two tanks, to be used in the rehabilitation of marine turtles.
-MORE »
+The Australian Wildlife Society donated funds to purchase two tanks, to be used in the rehabilitation of marine turtles.
+MORE

 Have you seen a marine turtle?